PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

 As you can see, the configuration is defined in `YAML <https://en.wikipedia.org/wiki/YAML>`_ format.

-You can override values in the loaded config from the commend line.
+You can override the values in the config file by issuing a command on the command line.
-For example, to replace :code:`model.lang.name` with :code:`ja`, pass :code:`model.lang.name=ja` in cli:
+For example, in order to replace :code:`model.lang.name` with :code:`ja`, pass :code:`model.lang.name=ja` in cli:

 .. code-block:: console